 It’s currently accepting students for its Early Identification Program now until February.

-The first session is ten weeks where young adults participate in research at the Fralin Biomedical Research Institute and receive guidance on the MCAT exam and preparing for it.
+In the first ten-week session, young adults will participate in research at the Fralin Biomedical Research Institute and receive guidance on how to prepare for the MCAT exam.
 During the second session, which is six weeks, students do clinical rotations.
 They also take MCAT prep classes and have personalized application reviews.

 Associate Dean of Admissions Melanie Prusakowski said the program has been extremely successful.